Category: History of Philosophy

 Topic this Overlaps Least With: Game Theory (0.00011)

-This is the main topic the model finds on Early Modern M&E. It is a little bit centered on the rationalists; the characteristic articles are all on broadly rationalist figures.
-But largely because the model wants to hedge its bets on articles about Locke.
+This is the main topic the model finds on early modern metaphysics and epistemology.
+It is a little bit centered on the rationalists; the characteristic articles are all on broadly rationalist figures.
+But that’s largely because the model wants to hedge its bets on articles about Locke.
 Topic 31 will be on social contract theory, and Locke will play a major role in that obviously.
-So while this topic has 28 articles with “Locke” in the title, all on his M&E, the model is a little nervous about whether it should be putting those in with the other Locke articles in social contract theory.
-So that’s why the characteristic articles are so rationalist.
+So while this topic has twenty-eight articles with “Locke” in the title, all on his metaphysics and epistemology, the model is a little nervous about whether it should be putting those in with the other Locke articles in social contract theory.
+So that’s why the characteristic articles are mostly about rationalist philosophers.